 Do we need a production company or can we DIY?

-Modern options extend beyond traditional agencies versus pure DIY.
-Platform-based solutions provide corporate video help combining professional production teams with user-friendly tools—enabling organizations to handle simple content internally while accessing expert support for complex projects.
-This hybrid approach delivers flexibility impossible with all-internal or all-external models.
+Today's options go beyond agencies vs. pure DIY.
+Platform-based solutions pair professional teams with easy-to-use tools.
+You handle simple content in-house and tap expert support for complex projects.
+This hybrid model gives you flexibility that all-internal or all-external setups cannot.

 💡 Quick Answer Summary

-The most common video production UK FAQ questions relate to costs (£800-£15,000+ per video depending on complexity), timelines (2 days to 8 weeks depending on approach), and whether external help is needed (usually yes for consistent professional quality).
-Understanding these basics helps frame more specific questions about your situation.
+The most common questions are about costs (£800-£15,000+ per video depending on complexity), timelines (2 days to 8 weeks depending on approach), and whether you need outside help (usually yes for consistent quality).
+Knowing these basics helps you ask better questions about your specific situation.

 Video Production UK FAQ: Costs and Budgeting